Skip to content

 By the early 2000s, Asian shipyards emerged as strong competitors to European shipbuilding, leading to a significant shift in the industry.
 Despite initial skepticism and challenges, Deltamarin adapted by focusing on designing ro-ro vessels and product tankers for the Chinese market, achieving a dominant 70% market share in European-designed ro-ro vessels built in Chinese Shipyards.
 These included projects like the ‘Finnmaster‘ class for Finnlines, as well as the design of special ro-ro carriers like the ‘Ville de Bordeaux‘ at Jinling shipyard and ‘City of Hamburg‘ and ‘Ciudad de Cadiz‘ in Singapore, which are used for transporting Airbus parts between Europe and the USA.

-Picture 1: ‘Ville de Bordeaux’ was first of the ro-ro ships designed to carry Airbus sections.
+Picture 1: ‘Ville de Bordeaux’ was the first of the ro-ro ships designed to carry Airbus sections.
 (Photo: Höegh Autoliners)

-Picture 2: ‘Finnmaster‘, 8,000 DWT ro-ro paper/trailer carrier was built at Jinling Shipyard in China.
+Picture 2: ‘Finnmaster‘, 8,000 DWT ro-ro paper/trailer carrier, was built at Jinling Shipyard in China.
 (Photo: Shippax)

 Extra volume from China - Deltamarin Ltd